Dynamics of Schwarz reflections: the mating phenomena: An example of mating in the circle-and-cardioid family

 Recall that in Section~\ref{deltoid_reflection}, we showed that the Schwarz reflection map of the deltoid is the unique conformal mating of the anti-polynomial $\overline{z}^2$ and the reflection map $\rho$.
-Here, we will demonstrate that Schwarz reflection maps in the family $\mathcal{S}$ provide us with more examples of conformal matings between quadratic anti-polynomials and the reflection map $\rho$.

-This section contains simple illustrations of a more general result that will be proved in \cite{LLMM2}.
-Amongst other things, we will show in \cite{LLMM2} that there exists a bijection between the geometrically finite maps in $\mathcal{S}$ and those in the real basilica limb of the Tricorn such that each geometrically finite map in $\mathcal{S}$ is a conformal mating of the corresponding geometrically finite anti-polynomial and the reflection map $\rho$.
+In \cite{LLMM2}, we will carry out a systematic study of the parameter space of the circle-and-cardioid family, and show that each geometrically finite Schwarz reflection map in the family $\mathcal{S}$ is a conformal mating of a quadratic anti-polynomial and the reflection map $\rho$.
+We conclude this paper by illustrating this mating phenomenon with a simple example.